stkent/amplify/README.md

 }
 ```

-The following events are also automatically reported to the shared `Amplify` instance whenever you use one of the `promptIfReady` methods to show your prompt:
+The following events are also automatically reported to the shared `Amplify` instance whenever you use the `promptIfReady` method to show your prompt:

 - prompt was shown;
 - user indicated a positive opinion of the app;